-In his role as director, Gazda oversees a high-performing team of professionals that have put Randle on the map as the premier utility communications partner in California and throughout the Western U.S., helping clients tell their stories and build trust with key audiences.
+In his role as vice president, Gazda oversees a high-performing team of professionals that have put Randle on the map as the premier utility communications partner in California and throughout the Western U.S., helping clients tell their stories and build trust with key audiences.
 Gazda also supports the firm’s crisis communications practice to ensure clients are protected from threats to their brand reputation.

 Gazda joined the Randle Communications team in 2013, after a lengthy tenure as a communications executive in professional baseball.
 His overall experience includes more than two decades building and executing public/media relations and crisis communications strategies for regional, national and global audiences.